tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Segments.md

       <tr width="500">
             <td valign="top"><h3>Objective:</h3></td>
             <td valign="top"><br>In this exercise, we’ll create a segment using both a Profile Attribute and ExperienceEvents using a Sequential Segment that compares multiple event conditions</br>
-      <br>This month, a hotelier wants to email a spa package offer to existing female customers who have viewed or begun an online booking for their Lily Suites property but have not booked the property after an hour of either online event.</br></td>
+      <br>This month, a retailer wants to email a promotional discount offer to existing female customers who have viewed or begun an online order for their premier product but have not ordered the item after an hour of either online event.</br></td>
      </tr>
      <tr width="500">
            <td valign="top"><h3>Prerequisites:</h3></td>